dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 * run on server (or dev machine)
 * connect to database via library
 * queries are code -> fetch or change data
-* no direct connections from client side code
+* **no direct connections from client side code**

 ???
 * are a process typically that runs on some machine
 * queries to ask the system specific questions
 * server talks to database not client
+* let's talk briefly about some options so you can choose db systems that fit your need